dckc/madmode-blog/pages/2017/under-rock-maker-bigdata.md

+title: Coming out from under a rock with a beaglebone and spark
+date: 2017-08-13
+published: false

 I'm coming out from under a rock with a beaglebone and spark.

 Even though I've worked with Dale Dougherty since the early '90s, I've been on the sidelines of the whole maker thing.